thalerjonathan/rust-ddd/reports/day1/README.md

 - Integration tests only for (complex) queries and for driving the implementation of the DB integration code.
 - I am going to try to rely more on E2E tests, and am curious how this is going to turn out.

-## Unknowns, Open questions and Hypotheses
+## Unknowns, open Questions and Hypotheses
 As in every such undertaking, a number of initial unknowns, open questions and hypotheses popped up in my head, which I brain-dumped here, to not lose keep track of them and to guide the whole undertaking.

 - How to interact with DB?
 Using sqlx or an ORM such as diesel or seaorm?